Former ‘RHOC’ Star Alexis Bellino Speaks Out After Husband Jim Is Caught Kissing Another Woman

 “Alexis and I each spent 2 1/2 days separately at Alisal Dude Ranch with our children.
 I went to Vegas and met some friends after the trip,” he explained.

-Divorces are nothing new in the world of the Real Housewives and just last week, it was revealed that the show’s newest star, Gina Kirschenheiter, filed for divorce from her husband midway through production on Season 13.
+Divorces are nothing new in the world of the Real Housewives.
+Just last week, it was revealed that the show’s newest star, Gina Kirschenheiter, filed for divorce from her husband midway through production on Season 13.